 Helps protect the trainer from liability and makes the client responsible if the dog injures the trainer.

-This Dog Training Agreement describes the goals of the training, gives the number and dates of the training sessions, sets forth whether the sessions will be private and where they will take place, establishes the amount of compensation, confirms that the dog owner's representation that it has not bitten anyone or been declared dangerous or vicious by the authorities, and provides that if the dog injures the trainer the client will pay reasonable medical bills and compensation for loss of income.
+The Dog Training Agreement includes the training goals, the number and dates of the sessions, whether they will be private and where they will take place, the amount of compensation, and a confirmation that the dog hasn’t bitten anyone or been declared dangerous.
+It also states that if the dog injures the trainer, the client will pay for medical bills and lost income.